-Effective January 1, 2017, stricter federal rules will regulate how medically important antibiotics—medications that are important for treating human disease—can be administered to animals in feed and drinking water.
-Among the provisions, the U.S. Food and Drug Administration will require veterinary oversight whenever such antibiotics are administered to any food animal species via feed or water, even if the animals are not intended for food production.
-From pet rabbits and pigs, to backyard poultry, to large livestock farms, the same restrictions will apply.
-All medically important antibiotics to be used in feed or water for food animal species will require a Veterinary Feed Directive (VFD) or a prescription.
+Effective January 1, 2017, stricter federal rules regulate how medically important antibiotics—medications that are important for treating human disease—can be administered to animals in feed and drinking water.
+Among the provisions, the U.S. Food and Drug Administration requires veterinary oversight whenever such antibiotics are administered to any food animal species via feed or water, even if the animals are not intended for food production.
+From pet rabbits and pigs, to backyard poultry, to large livestock farms, the same restrictions apply.
+All medically important antibiotics to be used in feed or water for food animal species require a Veterinary Feed Directive (VFD) or a prescription.

 1)Antibiotics must be used responsibly

-The driving force for the initial VFD rule in 1996 and the recent revisions is improving drug availability for the benefit of animal health and welfare, and, in turn, food safety.
+The driving force for the initial VFD rule in 1996 and the recent revisions was improving drug availability for the benefit of animal health and welfare, and, in turn, food safety.
 The increasing threat of antibiotic resistance (antimicrobial resistance) to both human and animal health compelled the FDA to take action by removing production uses of medically important antibiotics and implementing greater veterinary oversight by transitioning over-the-counter (OTC) antibiotics to VFD or prescription status.
 Any antibiotic use can contribute to antibiotic resistance, so it is important to avoid unnecessary or inappropriate uses of antibiotics.
 The use of medically important antibiotics in livestock is one factor that can contribute to increasing resistance, and the 2017 VFD revisions (published in June 2015) aim to put responsibility for their use into the hands of veterinarians, who are trained to understand not only when these medications are needed, but also what is the appropriate drug, dose, duration, and administration method to resolve infection and protect animal health and our food supply.
 The expertise of the veterinarian is critical to ensuring the responsible use of antibiotics in animals.

 2)The VFD protects animals and people